Vanuatu vs Türkiye: a small donation, or a large bet.

 Does Türkiye have better visa-free travel than Vanuatu?

 On raw count, yes, and Türkiye was not affected by the 2024 Schengen change.
 So if broad mobility is central to your plan, that favours Türkiye.
-Vanuatu's 87 destinations are Asia-Pacific weighted; it trades raw count for speed, a smaller cost, zero income tax, and a Bitcoin-native file.
+Vanuatu’s 87 destinations, approximately rank #57, are Asia-Pacific weighted; it trades raw count for speed, a smaller cost, zero income tax, and a Bitcoin-native application.

 Should a Bitcoiner choose Vanuatu or Türkiye?